danielbalieiro/mundotalendo/README.md

 # Mundo Tá Lendo 2026 🌍📚

-Global telemetry dashboard for the "Mundo Tá Lendo 2026" reading challenge.
+Global map of the 2026 Mundo Tá Lendo marathon.
 Collaboratively discover cultures around the world through an interactive map that shows the collective reading journey with a visual progress system.

 ## 🌟 Concept